Guardsquare/proguard-core/README.md

 - Optimize and obfuscate, like ProGuard itself.
 - ... and so much more!

-You can find the complete documentation in [here](docs/md).
+You can find the complete documentation [here](docs/md).

 ## 🚀 Quick Start

-**ProGuard Core** requires Java 1.8 or higher and can be obtained as a pre-built artefact from either
+**ProGuard Core** requires Java 1.8 or higher and can be obtained as a pre-built artifact from either

 - [JCenter](https://bintray.com/guardsquare/proguard) or
 - [Maven Central](https://search.maven.org/search?q=g:net.sf.proguard).